People Share 30 Things That Were Scary When They Were Children, But Seem Funny Now

 As we get older, fears become more intricate and typically relate to the experiences we have in this world.
 School-aged kids often develop unreasonable fears, such as being afraid of getting trapped in an elevator.

-Psychologists advise that parents should not tell their kids that nothing can hurt them in this modern time.
+Parents should not tell their kids that nothing can hurt them in this modern time.
 They should not fixate on their fear but help the child put things in perspective.

-“Children have fewer fears as they get older,” Symons said, “but they can be more intense.”
+“Children have fewer fears as they get older,” “but they can be more intense.”
 Teenagers may face significant problems because they tend to hide their fears or act like it’s not a big deal.
 That is where communication is essential.
 Parents must be aware of those fears so they can help.

 Older kids sometimes have a hard time overcoming their fears.
 They may persist, evolve, and result in phobias that will require treatment later in adulthood.